Is the Bible the Word of God?

 The Holy Spirit was the active agent.
 The writers were passive in receiving the message, but active in the writing of the message.
 Ultimately, they were writing what the Holy Spirit prompted them to write.
 While the process was a mystery, the final result was God’s authoritative Word.

-While those who wrote down the words that comprise the Bible were not free to decide its content, it does appear that they had the freedom to express their own personality and writing style, i.e., the Holy Spirit did not cause the writers to fall into a trance and then dictate to them.
+While those who wrote the words that comprise the Bible were not free to decide its content, it appears they had the freedom to express their own personalities and writing styles, i.e., the Holy Spirit did not put the writers into a trance and dictate to them.
 This should come as no surprise.
-Even today we see men preach and teach God’s Word under the power of the Holy Spirit without compromising their individual personality.
+Even today, we see men preach and teach God’s Word under the power of the Holy Spirit without compromising their individual personalities.

 Is the Bible Without Error?

-Only the original manuscripts of the Bible are considered to be inerrant, unfortunately, no original copies of the biblical manuscripts exist.
-Textual critics have studied the earliest existing manuscripts and determined their level of accuracy in most places to be 100%, however, copies are not without errors.
-Most of the existing variations are due to spelling errors or what today would be considered “typos”.
-Cross-referencing the large number of manuscript copies in existence, along with consulting the context, and comparing scripture with other scriptures in the Bible (the Bible is the best commentary on the Bible), have resolved most of the apparent errors.
+Only the original manuscripts of the Bible are considered inerrant.
+Unfortunately, no original copies of the biblical manuscripts exist.
+Textual critics have studied the earliest surviving manuscripts and determined that, in most places, they are 100% accurate.
+However, copies are not without errors.
+Most of the existing variations are due to spelling errors or what would today be considered “typos.”
+Cross-referencing the large number of manuscript copies in existence, consulting the context, and comparing scripture with other scriptures in the Bible (the Bible is the best commentary on the Bible) have resolved most of the apparent errors.
 More importantly, the doctrinal teachings of the Bible remain accurate and without error.
 A more in-depth look at this subject can be found at https://www.namb.net/apologetics-blog/are-there-any-errors-in-the-bible/

-Is the Bible Just a Record of the Things God Said?
+Is the Bible Just a Record of What God Said?

 Obviously, God is not the only one speaking in the Bible.
-There are many recorded words spoken by other men and women, e.g., Adam and Eve (Gen. 3); the serpent (Gen. 3); Abram and Sarai (Gen. 16); David and Goliath (1 Sam.
+Many words are recorded as spoken by other men and women, e.g., Adam and Eve (Gen. 3); the serpent (Gen. 3); Abram and Sarai (Gen. 16); David and Goliath (1 Sam.
 17); the Apostles Peter (1 Pet.
 2), Paul (Rom.
-1), and John (John 3) as well as most of the Old Testament prophets; etc. While God does not lie (Num.
+1), and John (John 3), as well as most of the Old Testament prophets.
+While God does not lie (Num.
 23:19, Titus 1:2, Heb.
-6:18), some of the words spoken by these men and women do contain lies and facts that are not true.
+6:18), some of the words spoken by these men and women contain lies or facts that are not true.
 However, God has determined that their words be included in His written revelation to us.
-What is true, is that what these people said is reported accurately on the pages of the Scriptures.
+What is true is that what these people said is reported accurately on the pages of the Scriptures.

 Conclusion

 The Bible is God’s written message to all mankind.
-It not only reveals the history and future of the world, it ultimately points us to a loving Savior named Jesus.
-The central message of the Bible is simple - God demonstrated his love for mankind by sending His only begotten Son (Jesus) to pay our sin debt so that He could restore His life to us, His eternal life!
+It not only reveals the history and future of the world,but ultimately points us to a loving Savior named Jesus.
+The central message of the Bible is simple - God demonstrated His love for mankind by sending His only begotten Son (Jesus) to pay our sin debt so that He could restore His life to us, His eternal life!
 (Romans 5:8; 1 John 5:10-12)

 2. How do I know the Bible is truly the Word of God?